Skip to content

 1-letter keywords: Only for top 50

 The English alphabet has 26 Latin letters.
-Keyword of only 1 letter should therefore be only applied if the website belongs to the top 50 in visitor's count of the world (namespace o
+A keyword of only 1 letter should therefore be used only if the website belongs to the top 50 worldwide by visitor count (namespace o), to minimize the likelihood of clashes.

 2-letter keywords: Language codes have priority